Phonwarit207390/CanSat-Landing-Zones/README.md

 # CanSat Landing Zones

 A [Python](https://www.python.org/) script to analyze aerial pictures using computer vision and match the outputs to GPS coordinates.
+Used for *CanSat in Greece 2023 | Team SALT*.

 ## Author